I led the redesign of DFW’s flight information display system, crafting a more scannable, stress-free experience for 80 million passengers.

 Modernizing the Passenger Experience at DFW Airport

-DFW’s internal research revealed a key issue: passengers often struggled to locate the right flight information quickly, especially while moving, stressed, or navigating busy terminals.
+DFW’s internal research confirmed the stakes: passengers were struggling to locate the right information quickly, especially while moving, under pressure, or navigating crowded terminals.

 RESEARCH